AlissonAp/smartranking-cloud-microservices-learning/README.md

 ## Usage

-To check the available endpoints, run the api-gateway microservice and go to `localhost:3000/api/v1/documentation`
+To make requests to the available endpoints, run the api-gateway microservice and go to `localhost:3000/api/v1/documentation`

 <!-- ROADMAP -->
 ## Roadmap